mpomaran/arctic/README.md

 # arctic

-Software for low power IoT sensors with SIM900 module support.
+Software for low power IoT sensors (like Arduino) with SIM900 module support.
 It's fairly portable, but was tested on Arduino Uno only.

 The counterpart project - the server for M2M applications is coming, but not ready to be released yet.